 You thought I was going to say lemonade!
-Well, summer is nearly finito, so refreshing beverages are not in my thoughts, but dessert is always on my mind.
+Well, refreshing beverages are not in my thoughts, but dessert is always on my mind.

 Mousse also lends itself to a beautiful presentation.
-Pour the mousse into ramekins or martini glasses for individual servings.
-After chilling, sprinkle with cookie crumbs, toasted almond slices, whipped cream and/or berries.
+Pour it into ramekins or martini glasses.
+After chilling, sprinkle with cookie crumbs, toasted almond slices, whipped cream, berries, etc.

 I whipped up two different versions of lemon mousse.
-Both recipes yielded lip-licking results, but my family cast their votes for the lighter, healthier mousse.
+Both were lip-licking, but my family cast their votes for the Greek yogurt mousse.
 It is like eating a sweet cloud, each bite evaporating inside your mouth.

 Since they rely upon gelatin for stability, neither mousse takes long to set and can be served in individual dishes with less than two hours of refrigeration.

 (If a box of gelatin is not a staple in your pantry, here’s a recipe for a very, quick and easy fruit mousse that has just three ingredients.)

 Starting with the recipe from Mark Bittman’s How to Cook Everything (p.
 661), I made a richer, more lemony mousse with whole eggs and heavy cream.
 Click here to jump to the recipe.

 I did reduce the sugar slightly in both recipes.
 Because Bittman’s recipe is so satiating, it was easy to get away with less sweetness.

 If you decide to prepare his mousse, which calls for raw eggs, look for pasteurized eggs in the grocery store.
 If you would rather, you can pasteurize your eggs at home in the microwave using the method given in this video.

 Whole eggs contain many nutritional benefits, but for the sake of food safety, you might not want to use raw eggs if you are planning to serve the lemon mousse to older adults or young children.